Haida Nation v. British Columbia (Minister of Forests)– Supreme Court of Canada, 2004

 This is an excerpt from the 3rd edition of our book Working Effectively with Aboriginal Peoples®

-By the way we talk all about these cases in our public workshops and onsite training.
+By the way, we talk all about these cases in our in-person, live-guided and self-guided training.